scalameta/metals/docs/contributors/getting-started.md

 ## Git hooks

-This git repository has a pre-push hook to run Scalafmt and Scalafix.
+This git repository has a pre-push hook to run Scalafmt.

-Pro tip: keep an sbt session open in a separate terminal when running `git push` in order to speed up the `sbt scalafix` pre-push hook.
+The CI also uses Scalafix to assert that there a no unused imports, to automatically remove unused imports run `sbt scalafixAll`.
+We don't run Scalafix as a pre-push git hook since starting sbt takes a long time.

 ## Related projects